Presidente Nicolau Lobato International Airport: Future developments

-Also in 2013, the International Finance Corporation (IFC) issued a project brief on behalf of the government of East Timor presenting a proposal for the development and operation of the airport under a public–private partnership as a business opportunity.
+Also in 2013, the International Finance Corporation (IFC) issued a project brief on behalf of the government of Timor-Leste presenting a proposal for the development and operation of the airport under a public–private partnership as a business opportunity.
 Two years later, in 2015, the IFC revised the proposal, after studying the traffic forecast, possible runway developments, and the landside area, including the terminal building.
 In particular, the IFC formulated two options for development of the runway.

-By contrast, a report on aviation in East Timor published in 2017 by The Asia Foundation noted that the then current airport facilities at Dili satisfied minimum standards for operating international flights.
-According to that report, the limited width of the runway was more important than its limited length, because East Timor is very windy, and sidewinds hit aircraft when they are landing.
-The then current capacity of the airport's facilities was definitely sufficient for passenger load and demand for at least the next two decades.
+By contrast, a report on aviation in Timor-Leste published in 2017 by The Asia Foundation noted that the then-current airport facilities at Dili satisfied minimum standards for operating international flights.
+According to that report, the limited width of the runway was more important than its limited length, because Timor-Leste is very windy, and sidewinds hit aircraft when they are landing.
+The then-current capacity of the airport's facilities was definitely sufficient for passenger load and demand for at least the next two decades.
 The airport could already support A320 and B737-500 aircraft which had a capacity of over 100 passengers each, and were within range of all major Asian hub airports.
 In the event of increased demand, there were cost-effective alterations available to increase passenger capacity.

 In 2018, similar comments were made in another report, focusing on the national tourism industry and also published by The Asia Foundation.

-The same year, however, the governments of East Timor and Japan began discussions over a planned redevelopment of the airport, including improvements to the passenger terminal, control tower and roadworks.
+The same year, however, the governments of Timor-Leste and Japan began discussions over a planned redevelopment of the airport, including improvements to the passenger terminal, control tower and roadworks.
 By late 2019, the Japan International Cooperation Agency (JICA), was supporting the plan, and the government of Japan had approved it.
-In October 2019, the government of East Timor approved a Dili Airport Master Plan presented by IFC, and in October 2021 the two governments signed an exchange of notes confirming a grant of approximately US$44 million from Japan for the construction of a two-storey passenger terminal building of 11,653 m2 based on the projected number of airport passengers as of 2030, and an accompanying power station.
+In October 2019, the government of Timor-Leste approved a Dili Airport Master Plan presented by IFC, and in October 2021 the two governments signed an exchange of notes confirming a grant of approximately US$44 million from Japan for the construction of a two-storey passenger terminal building of 11,653 m2 based on the projected number of airport passengers as of 2030, and an accompanying power station.
 The total amount of Japanese assistance for the project, including for additional preparation works, would be more than US$46 million.